Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

   int Send(MessageBase message);
 }
 ```
-- In the example, the MessageDerived structure inherits from MessageBase.
+- In the example above, the MessageDerived structure inherits from MessageBase.
 - When calling the Send method of the Message interface, you can use a MessageDerived instance.

-#### Proxy Interface
+#### Proxy interface

 **C**
 ```c